From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Preliminaries

-\textbf{Experimental setups}.
-To ensure consistent evaluations of various TTA approaches, we conduct empirical studies based on several widely used semantic segmentation datasets, including ACDC~\citep{sakaridis2021acdc}, Cityscapes-foggy~(CS-fog)~\citep{sakaridis2018semantic} and Cityscapes-rainy~(CS-rain)~\citep{hu2019depth}.
-In addition, we strictly follow the implementation details outlined in previous studies~\citep{wang2022continual, botet2023adapt}, and use Segformer-B5~\citep{xie2021segformer} as the pre-trained model.
-Unless otherwise specified, all experiments are conducted with a batch size (BS) of 1, mirroring real-world scenarios where the test data often arrives one by one in a sequential manner.
+To ensure consistent evaluations of various TTA approaches, we conduct empirical studies based on several widely used semantic segmentation datasets, including ACDC~\cite{sakaridis2021acdc}, Cityscapes-foggy~(CS-fog)~\cite{sakaridis2018semantic} and Cityscapes-rainy~(CS-rain)~\cite{hu2019depth}.
+In addition, we strictly follow the implementation details outlined in previous studies~\cite{wang2022continual, colomer2023adapt}, and use Segformer-B5~\cite{xie2021segformer} as the pre-trained model.
+Two state-of-the-art and recent segmentation approaches, i.e., Oneformer \cite{jain2023oneformer} and SAM \cite{kirillov2023segment}, are also used in comparative experiments.
+We focus on transformer-based architectures instead of CNN-based architectures, since the former exhibits more promising results than the latter (cf. Appendix~1).
+Unless otherwise specified, all experiments are conducted with a batch size (BS) of 1, mirroring real-world scenarios where the test samples often arrive one by one in an online manner.
+Some of the experimental results, i.e., Tables and Figures, are displayed in the Appendix.
+The choice of hyper-parameters can be seen in the code of this paper which will be publicly available.